How Much Does A Plumber Cost?

 Master Plumber Hourly Rate

-Average rates for a master plumber are about $75 to $125 per hour because of the education and experience required for that title, but a contractor could charge more than this to cover overhead costs.
+Master plumber rates are $75 to $125 per hour because of the education and experience required, and to cover overhead costs.
 A master plumber can own his own business and is qualified to supervise journeyman plumbers and teach apprentice plumbers.
-Also, he is also eligible for bonuses, profit sharing, and commissions.
+They are also eligible for bonuses, profit sharing, and commissions.

 The requirements to qualify as a master plumber are: